 Catching Up: Roughly 800 Miles Left

-I’ve been worried about making my posts informational and helpful and, because of that, I haven’t been writing as much as I should be.
+I’ve been too focused on making my posts informational and helpful and, because of that, I haven’t been writing as much as I should be.
 To fix that, I’ve decided to start posting small trail updates from time to time.

-I was hiking with two other people and our dog, one of which I’ve been hiking with since Partnership Shelter in Virginia.
+I was hiking with two other people and our dog.
+One of my two companions I’ve been hiking with since Partnership Shelter in Virginia.
 We began The Trail on the same day and separated in Franklin, NC.
-The trail brings people together and apart at different times and mysterious ways.
+The trail brings people together and apart at different times and unexpected ways.

 I had gotten off trail for a few days in Wind Gap, PA because I was born and raised in Pennsylvania.
 My family still lives in PA and in adjoining states and my sister has been expecting a baby girl, who has since been born.
 I wanted to see her before my niece was brought into the world.

 After getting back on trail, I wanted to rejoin the trail family.

 From Wind Gap to Delaware Water Gap —

 The day I got back on trail, my niece was born.
 Nothing else out of the ordinary happened; the trail was rocky but I did the 15+ miles into Water Gap without much trouble and camped right outside of Lenape Lake.
 On the next morning I went into town.